joeytwiddle/cheatsheets/GETTING_STARTED_WITH_MACBOOK.md

 If you use Ctrl a lot, and you wish the Macbook's Fn and Control keys were the opposite way around, you can try:

 - OLD: http://moox.io/blog/switch-ctrl-fn-keys-macbook-keyboard/
 - NEW: You can do this in System Settings > Keyboard > Keyboard Shortcuts > Modifier Keys.
-Swap "Globe" and "Control" keys.
+Select the relevant keyboard, and then swap "Globe" and "Control" keys.

 Alternatively you can do what old Unix keyboard did: put the Control key on the "home row", where Caps Lock is.
 This can be done in the Keyboard settings dialog mentioned earlier.  http://en.wikipedia.org/wiki/Caps_lock#Caps_Lock_versus_Control_key  (The contemporary positioning of the Caps Lock key on PC keyboards was such a big mistake, the manufacturers put a step on the key to make it harder to hit it by accident!)